tamayegg/timezone_checker/README.md

 Application code was downloaded from @edeediong timezone_checker repo.
 This application is used to tell the user the time in another timezone using the cmd.

 #### Workflow used - publish.yml
-1. Publish python distributions to TestPyPI when there is a push/pull to master
+Publish python distributions to TestPyPI whenever there is a push/pull to master
-Steps:
+Steps: \
 a.
 Build a job that runs on ubuntu
 b.
 Checkout the project and set up py env
 c.
 Install dependencies and test code against a linter